-In terms of fit, the frames on the Costa Del Mar Tuna Alley are large.
+In terms of fit, the frames on the Tuna Alley are large.
 Not excessively large, but noticeably.
 I have a fairly large head, and not having tried them on, was expecting that a “comfortable large fit” would be just a tad small on my head.
 I was pleasantly surprised to find that they were just a bit large for my head.
 I would definitely recommend going to a brick and mortar to try a few pairs on so that you get the frame style which works best for your chosen activity.
 These frames were excellent for every day wear, and definitely very comfortable during fishing excursions.
 As for more “active” endeavors, I felt the comfortable fit was just a bit too comfortable.
 They tended to slide down the bridge of my nose, and needed to be adjusted frequently.
 The rubber arms on the temples held firm, just not when I had to make frequent dynamic movements.

 Final thoughts on the Costa Del Mar Tuna Alley

 The Costa Del Mar Tuna Alley is an excellent choice for a multitude of activities; the optical clarity in the 580g lens is second to none, and the fit is comfortable enough to wear all day.
-The frames are definitely made for a larger face, so make sure to try them on before deciding if the fit is right for you – at $249 a pair, you will probably want to make sure the fit is for you.
-If that doesn’t break the bank for you, the Costa Del Mar is even further able to be customized by adding prescription lenses.
+The frames are definitely made for a larger face, so make sure to try them on before deciding if the fit is right for you – and at their price point, you will want to make sure the fit is for you.
+The Costa Del Mar is even further able to be customized by adding prescription lenses.
 The blue mirror lens is excellent for high light conditions, and provides great definition when looking through glare on water.
 For more info on the Tuna Alley and other Costa eyewear, visit www.costadelmar.com or www.amazon.com/costa.